 Why is it even a role then?
 Well, sometimes you want your visitor to be able to comment on your posts without entering information all the time.
 Also, you can enable special content which can’t be seen unless you’re not in a database registered as a subscriber.

 - Super Admin

 Most of websites have only one administrator.
 But when you are managing a multisite where you can have more than one site connected into a network, someone has to be in charge.
-That’s why you need a super administrator – one guy or a girl who will be administrator of administrators.
+That’s why you need a super administrator – one guy or a girl who will be the administrator of administrators.

-Super Admin has a higher user level of each administrators in a network and is able to act as admin on each site.
+Super Admin has a higher user level of each administrator in a network and is able to act as admin on each site.
 If you are working on a site in a multisite network, you want to be nice to this super admin guy/gal.
 Ok, just kiddin’ it’s not that serious.
 Or is it?

 Like categories, every tag will have its own page where you can see all the posts tagged with the same word.
-You can also view your tags in a cloud which will show frequency of each tag – most used ones will be the biggest while least used ones might not even show in the cloud.
+You can also view your tags in a cloud which will show the frequency of each tag – most used ones will be the biggest while least used ones might not even show in the cloud.

 A short sentence which is used to describe your website.
 It is usually found under the title and can be used anywhere else on the blog.
 Tagline can also be used by search engines and displayed as your site’s description.

 A grouping method which allows you to interconnect your posts in any way you want.
 Mostly used taxonomies in WordPress are Categories and Tags which define the content you are publishing.
 Among those two, you can always create custom posts in order to group your content differently.